uccross/skyhookdm-workflows/rook/README.md

 ```bash
 $ popper run -f workflows/fio.yml -s _HOSTNAME=<hostname-to-benchmark>
 ```
-This workflow benchmarks the blockdevices using `fio` and generates plots showing the bandwidth, latency and IOPS of of the candidate blockdevices at varying IO depths and readwrite modes.
+This workflow benchmarks the blockdevices of a node using `fio` and generates plots showing the bandwidth, latency and IOPS of of the candidate blockdevices at varying IO depths and R/W modes.
+The blockdevices from different nodes can be benchmarked by passing the hostname through the `HOSTNAME` substitution variable.
 The plot shown below is obtained by benchmarking the sequential reads of a blockdevice at IO depth 32 with 1m blocksize and 8 jobs.

 <img src="https://user-images.githubusercontent.com/33978990/92878167-7b701180-f429-11ea-9a61-0f7bda767961.png" height="300" width="450" />